AKC National Owner-Handled Series Q & A

 19. What are the qualifications required to judge the AKC National Owner-Handled Series Groups?

-A. Any judge approved (including permit judges) for at least one AKC breed may judge the AKC National Owner-Handled Series.
-It is best if the judge of a group is approved for one or more breeds in the Group they are judging.
+Effective April 1,2017 any judge approved (including permit judges) for at least one AKC breed in that group may judge the AKC National Owner-Handled Series.
+Additionally, any judge that is approved (including permit judges) for an entire group, is eligible to judge any NOHS Group.
+Approved for an entire group means a judge is approved for all the breeds in the group.

 20. Can a judge steward and judge an NOHS Group on the same day?